Anne de Montmorency, 1st Duke of Montmorency: Milan

 Montmorency was again leaned upon for diplomatic purposes when François sought further peace talks with the Emperor in 1539.
 Montmorency organised the receptions for the Emperor which involved ceremonial entries into many cities as the Imperial party progressed through the country.
 The Emperor was received at the Château de Fontainebleau for Christmas.
 The Constable enjoyed his own apartments on the first floor at Fontainebleau.
 Upon the party's entry into Paris on 1 January 1540, the Emperor entered the city under a canopy, Montmorency proceeding him, holding the sword of his office aloft.

 After some time together, Montmorency accompanied the Emperor back to the border, taking leave of the king at Saint-Quentin.
 Montmorency and the king's sons escorted the Emperor as far as Valenciennes.
 They brought back gifts from the town to the French court.
 It was generally assumed that Montmorency and the Cardinal de Lorraine would shortly be called to Bruxelles for a more formal deal, however the Emperor became distracted by the revolt of Ghent.
 Rumours began to swirl that the understanding between France and the Empire had broken down, which Montmorency derided as 'jealous talk'.
 In March the Emperor revealed that he had changed his mind about the provision of Milan as a dowry for François' third son.
-Instead, he suggested a dowry of Nederland, Bourgogne and the Charolais for the young prince.
-François would not receive Milan, and would have to withdraw from Piemonte and Savoia as part of this deal.
+Instead, he suggested a dowry of the Netherlands, Burgundy and the Charolais for the young prince.
+François would not receive Milan, and would have to withdraw from Piedmont and Savoy as part of this deal.
 Further, the lands would be administered under the Emperors' supervision and if his daughter María died without issue, the territory would revert to the Habsburg male line.